 - Excessive intake of iodine can also cause hypothyroidism.

 - Reduction of excessive dietary goitrogens such as brassica vegetables, soy, cassava and millet should be considered for hypothyroid patients.
 Cooking may minimize the goitrogenic effects of brassica and soy.

 - Combined T4 and T3 (such as porcine thyroid or co-administered liothyronine plus levothyroxine in a 1:4 ratio) may have benefit over synthetic T4 alone in select patients, but widespread use is unlikely to provide additional benefit.

 - Ground porcine thyroid is a safe alternative for patients wanting a more “natural” treatment.
 1 grain (60 mg) of Armour Thyroid is equivalent to 100 mcg of levothyroxine, and TSH may be used as usual to monitor therapy.

 - In the hands of competent practitioners, yoga and hydrotherapy are two relatively safe but speculative ways of improving hypothyroidism.

-Please see the downloads section at the right for more detailed clinician and patient information.
+Please see the downloads section for more detailed clinician and patient information.